-1.6 Applicability
+1.7 Applicability

 Subpart JJJJJJ applies to new, reconstructed, and existing industrial, commercial, or institutional boilers which are located at, or are part of, a facility that is classified as an Area Source of HAP.
 The rule does not apply to residential boilers.
-The rule applies to boilers that combust coal, biomass, or liquid fuel, but does NOT apply to boilers that burn gas or ANY solid waste.
+The rule applies to boilers that combust coal, biomass, or liquid fuel, but does NOT apply to gas-fired boilers or boilers that burn ANY solid waste.